Duey Stroebel

-S. Duane "Duey" Stroebel Jr. (born September 1, 1959) is an American politician and businessman.
-He is a Republican member of the Wisconsin Senate, representing the 20th district since 2015.
-He previously served in the Wisconsin Assembly, representing the 60th Assembly district from 2011 until 2015.
+Sherburn Duane "Duey" Stroebel Jr. (born September 1, 1959) is an American public administrator, realtor, and Republican politician from Cedarburg, Wisconsin.
+He is the midwest regional administrator of the U.S. Department of Housing and Urban Development since July 2025.
+He previously represented the Cedarburg area for 14 years in the Wisconsin Legislature, serving 10 years in the Wisconsin Senate (2015–2025) and four years in the state Assembly (2011–2015).

 Background and education

 Stroebel was born in Cedarburg, Wisconsin.
 He received his bachelor's and master's degrees from the University of Wisconsin–Madison and has a real estate business in Cedarburg, Wisconsin.

 Political career

 Stroebel served on the Cedarburg School Board from 2007 to 2012.

-On May 3, 2011, in a special election, Stroebel was elected to the Wisconsin State Assembly.
+After the 2010 election, Cedarburg's incumbent state representative, Mark Gottlieb, resigned his seat to accept a job in the administration of Governor-elect Scott Walker.
+His resignation necessitated a special election in the safe Republican 60th Assembly district.
+Stroebel was the sixth candidate to join the race for the Republican nomination, which ultimately grew to seven.
+He narrowly prevailed in the April 2011 special Republican primary, with a 61 vote margin over Gary Wickert.
+On May 3, he won the special election, defeating Democrat Rick Aaron and securing his first term in the Wisconsin State Assembly.

-In April 2014, Stroebel announced he would seek the Republican nomination for the U.S. House of Representatives in Wisconsin's 6th district.
-Stroebel lost the Republican primary, finishing third with slightly under 25% of the vote, trailing then-State Senator Glenn Grothman, who won the nomination, and Joe Leibham, who came in second.
+Stroebel won re-election in 2012, but in April 2014, he announced he would seek the Republican nomination for U.S. House of Representatives in the 6th congressional district seat being vacated by the retirement of Tom Petri.
+The Republican primary attracted two other incumbent state legislators, Joe Leibham and Glenn Grothman, with Grothman ultimately winning the primary.
+Stroebel came in third with just under 25% of the vote.
 Grothman went on to won the general election.

-Stroebel ran for 20th Senate District, which was vacated by Grothman after beginning his tenure in Congress.
-He faced Ozaukee County Board Chairman Lee Schlenvogt and Tiffany Koehler in the Republican primary.
+Grothman's victory, however, created a vacancy in Wisconsin's 20th Senate district and necessitated another special election in Spring 2015.
+Stroebel entered the race and faced another Republican primary against Ozaukee County Board Chairman Lee Schlenvogt and Slinger resident Tiffany Koehler.
 Stroebel and the other two candidates emphasized their support for right-to-work legislation.
 He won the election with 67% of the vote and was unopposed in the general election.

 Stroebel has been on the Joint Finance Committee, and Committee on Government Operations, Technology, and Consumer Protection.

 In 2019, Stroebel opposed Governor Tony Evers' proposal to decriminalize marijuana, and equated decriminalization with legalization.